Projects

 implementation.

-controls for adjusting the easing, duration, x-position, and
+for adjusting the easing, duration, x-destination, and

-control points (e.g. [ P1x, P1y,
+set of control points (e.g. [ P1x, P1y,

 P2x, P2y ]), along with the standard